epfl-lts2/GraphMining-TheWebConf2021/README.md

 * [Graph visualization using Gephi](https://github.com/mizvol/gephi-tutorials)
 * `03_graph_exploration_and_sampling.ipynb` presents the algorithms for large graph exploration and graph sampling,
 * `04_ML_on_graphs.ipynb` proposes to experiment with unsupervised and semi-supervised machine learning on graphs,
-* `05_Reddit_Pushshift_API.ipynb` show in practice how to explore the Reddit social network through the Reddit Pushshift API.
+* `05_Reddit_Pushshift_API.ipynb` shows in practice how to explore the Reddit social network through the Reddit Pushshift API.
+* `06_exploring_wikipedia.ipynb` uses the Wikipedia API with the Spikyball approach to efficiently build a graph of pages and hyperlinks, enriched by additional page information.

 ![Reddit neighbors](figures/redditneighbors.png "Reddit neighbors")